Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Measuring Velocity/Speed Alternative

+To reiterate, this is new territory.
+Potential issues with this technique can include that the statistics for the CME/ICME plasma turbulence can be different from that for regular solar wind.
+Additionally, there's no reason to assume that the same turbulence statistics apply between CMEs/ICMEs.
+For example, \cite{2002GeoRL..29.1913L} investigated IPS measurements of a glancing CME crossing.
+They experienced issues with an enhancement that occurred in the intensity variance that could not be correlated with a density enhancement.
+They suggest that this enhancement is not due to velocity rather scale size of the turbulence; however, they were not analyzing the spectra for the first minimum in the Fresnel knee discussed by \cite{1990MNRAS.244..691M}.
+Additionally, this paper pre-dates \cite{Jensen:2018} which discussed the potential impact of reconnection in the signal, which would not have been included in their velocity model.

+One model for studying the relationship between solar wind speed, $V_{SW}$, and fluctuations in electron density in spacecraft radio data was developed by \cite{Wexler:2019}.
+They started with the premise that radio frequency fluctuation, $\delta f(t)$, can be related to the temporal rate of change in electron density, $n_e$:

+with radio wavelength $\lambda$, $r_e$ is the classical electron radius and $L_{LOS}$ is the element integration length (commonly called the correlation scale of fluctuations).
+This formula gives the frequency fluctuation (FF) attributed to a single plasma slab of the given correlation length, passing across the radio line-on-sight (LOS).
+Considering the oscillations to be in the form of $e^{i\omega t}$ sinusoids, the expression may be carried into the frequency domain by Fourier transform, then presented in terms of power spectral density as a function of angular frequency, $\omega$.
+Integrating over a frequency range of interest (usually the inertial range), the variance of density fluctuation is found as:

+where R is the solar offset to the point of closest solar approach along the radio LOS, and FM is the wavelength-normalized frequency fluctuation now given in Hz.
+The above expression already adds up all the slabs along the the effective integration length, set to R, such that the number of fluctuating density slabs is $R/L_{LOS}$ (see \cite{Wexler:2019}).
+Note that this equation does not give solar wind speed directly, but provides the needed estimate of $\sigma_{n_e}$ that will be used in specific models to estimate $V_{SW}$ (see below).
+The starting point for correlating observed radio frequency fluctuations to solar wind speed is therefore determination of $\sigma_{n_e}^2$.
+This cannot be done meaningfully for bulk heliospheric models, so we give an example using Parker Solar Probe observational data, as follows.

 To develop an estimate for the variation in plasma density resulting from plasma density fluctuations, we examined data from the Solar Wind Electrons Alphas and Protons \citep[SWEAP][]{Kasper:2016} Solar Probe Cup (SPC) on board the Parker Solar Probe (PSP), corresponding to PSP's second perihelion encounter.
 We sampled data from 2019 April 1; although the full data set is available, e.g., in Figure 4 of \cite{Rouillard:2020}.
-The sample data set is 4000 sec ($\gtrsim1\,\mathrm{hr}$), with the proton plasma density, $n_\mathrm{p}$, averaged to a one-second cadence (upper left panel of~\ref{fig:append}).
-We chose this data because the solar offset was $45.7\,\mathrm{R}_\odot$, which is representative of the distances probed by the LOS between S/C 1 and 4 and between S/C 2 and 3.
+The sample data set is 4000 sec ($\gtrsim1\,\mathrm{hr}$), with the proton plasma density, $n_\mathrm{p}$, averaged to a one-second cadence (upper left panel of Figure ~\ref{fig:append}).
+We chose this data because the solar offset was $45.7\,\mathrm{R}_\odot$, which is representative of the distances probed by the LOS between MOST 1 and 4 and between MOST 2 and 3.

 We detrend the data using a linear fit, resulting in fluctuations about the zero-line (lower left panel of~\ref{fig:append}).
 We then determine the power spectral density ($PSD$, right panel of~\ref{fig:append}); the low frequency limit is determined by the data record length ($1/4000\,\mathrm{sec}=0.25\,\mathrm{mHz}$) and the high frequency limit is set by the Nyquist frequency corresponding to the data sampling rate ($0.5\times1/1\,\mathrm{sec}=500\,\mathrm{mHz}$).
 The power spectral density of $n_\mathrm{p}$ fluctuations exhibits a negative power scaling ($\alpha\approx-1.6$) from $1-20\,\mathrm{mHz}$ similar to the Kolmogorov spectrum ($\alpha\approx-5/3$) expected for MHD turbulence in the inertial regime.
 At high frequencies, a noise floor is reached at $\approx114\,(\mathrm{cm}^{-3})^2\,\mathrm{Hz}^{-1}$.